November 9, 2017 - by Manan Thakkar

-Building a high quality product is the end goal for any organization, but software developers often run into a myriad of challenges on the way, while staying on top of new technologies and trends.
-The software development process is going through some unusual changes – development tactics are evolving, automation is becoming rampant, and new tools and libraries are emerging daily.
+Building a high-quality product is the end goal for any organization, but the software development process is evolving while automation is becoming rampant, and new tools and libraries are emerging daily.

-So, what are the biggest software development challenges and how can you overcome them?
+So, we’ve identified the biggest challenges for software product companies, but what can you do to overcome them?

 “To be successful in project management you absolutely have to be an excellent planner,” says Ryan Chan, founder and CEO of UpKeep Maintenance Management.

-And, one obvious way to be an excellent planner is to leverage project management tools like Project Pro in O365 and keep projects, resources, and teams organized and on track.
+Solution: One obvious way to be an excellent planner is to leverage project management tools like Project Pro in O365 and keep projects, resources, and teams organized and on track.
 Stay on track, meet all deadlines, work seamlessly across applications, and efficiently and effortlessly manage your projects.
-Always keep task allocation sequential rather than parallel, and encourage resources to give their best in whatever they do.
+Always keep task allocation sequential rather than parallel and encourage resources to give their best in whatever they do.

 No matter how big or small, solving software development challenges never comes easy.
-From challenges in requirements gathering to integrating new technologies with a customer’s existing technology environment, from ensuring end-to-end security to challenges of duplicating the test environment, from adapting to the latest technological advances to handling requirements volatility – software product development requires you to be clear and focused about the problem you’ve set out to solve in order to achieve what you’ve set out to achieve.
+From challenges in requirements to integrating new technologies, from ensuring end-to-end security to challenges of duplicating efforts – software product development requires you to be clear and focused on the problem you’ve set out to solve in order to achieve what you’ve set out to achieve.